Tyro and Square are two competing payment platforms with similar offerings.

 In the long run, these small percentages could play a big role in determining which will save you more money.

-If you are looking for industry-specific integrations, both Tyro and Square have great offerings.
+If you’re looking for industry-specific integrations, both Tyro and Square excel.

-Square has its own free app, Square Point of Sale, and also provides industry-specific POS systems (both free and paid) that help businesses zero in on the exact solution they need.
-These apps include:
+Its user-friendly free app, Square Point of Sale, has an all-round selection of general POS features on an iPad, iPhone or Android device.
+There are also industry-specific POS systems (free and paid) that help businesses zero in on the exact solution needed, including:

 By combining Square’s card terminals and register with a Square account, merchants can keep track of all payments, items, inventory, analytics and ecommerce stats.